hsghori/CS-Notes/machine_learning_notes.md

  -----------------------
 ```

-are both completely valid hyperplanes to seperate the training data.
+are both completely valid hyperplanes to separate the training data.
 However, intuitively, it's easy to understand
 that not all hyperplanes are created equal.
 A hyperplane which is "too close" to one class of data adds an
 overfitting bias to the algorithm since it adds additional constraints based on the training data.
 So the "best"
 hyperplane is the hyperplane that is farthest away from any of the training data.

-So the SVM algorithm attempts to find a hyperplane that seperates classes of the training data while also
+So the SVM algorithm attempts to find a hyperplane that separates classes of the training data while also
 maximizing the distance between the hyperplane and the training data points.

 ![](src/ml/svm_graph.png)

-So consider the equaltion of a hyperplane:
+So consider the equation of a hyperplane:

 $$y = W^{T}x + b$$